WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Wyoming/WaterAllocation/ReadMe.md

 ***
 ### 0) Code File: 0_PreProcessWyomingAllocationData.ipynb
-Purpose: Pre-process the Montana input data files and merge them into one master file for simple dataframe creation and extraction.
+Purpose: Pre-process the Wyoming input data files and merge them into one master file for simple dataframe creation and extraction.

 #### Inputs:
 - POD_SW_DepthI_FC_input